St. Jago High School: History

 Beckford, in his will dated 1730, bequeathed the sum of 1,000 pounds sterling towards the construction of a free school or hospital.
 The institution was intended to benefit the poor people of the town of St. Jago de la Vega, later renamed Spanish Town.
 Several other smaller endowments were made, resulting in the establishment of the St. Jago de la Vega Free School in 1744.
-A century later, Francis Smith, then Custos Rotulorum of St. Catherine, bequeathed 300 pounds sterling in his will dated 1830, to the founding of a school in the parish.
+A century later, Francis Smith, then Custos Rotulorum of St. Catherine, bequeathed 300 pounds sterling in his will dated 1830, for the founding of a school in the parish.
 Called the Smith's Charity School after its benefactor, it was opened in 1833.

 In 1876, this school was to merge with St Jago de la Vega Free School to form Beckford and Smith's Boys School.
 In 1956, the final merger to form the present day St. Jago High School took place.
 At that time, Cathedral High School for Girls was amalgamated with Beckford and Smith's Boys School and a new building housing the new St Jago High School was declared open in 1958 by then governor general of Jamaica, Sir Kenneth Blackburne.
 This property is commonly known as Ravensworth.

-School Crest
+School crest

 The school's crest is the term typically applied to the standard or coat of arms of the school.
 The crest shall be a shield in emerald green (heraldic vert) surmounting an up-arching banner.
 The banner is of gold (or) and bears the original Latin motto of the school in black (sable) upper case letters.
 The banner shall be neither cut nor clipped.
 The edges shall be straight.
 It shall be folded under once at each end.
 On the escutcheon shall be charged one heraldic lion or above three birds or, each of a different kind.
 The two shall be side by side beneath the feet of the lion.
 Beneath them shall be the final, which stands on the lowest point of the shield.
 The birds shall all look left while the lion passant guardant. (i.e. facing the viewer, the right paw of the lion shall extend and point to the left.)